 - If the Bible offers only a little information, do it!
 Take the risk!

-Clearly the spiritual warfare people follow the second approach.
+Clearly the spiritual warfare people who pray against spirits in the heavenly realms follow the second approach.

 John Wimber was a leader in the Neo-Charismatics Movement (Third Wave).
-I sat under his teaching for about twelve years, and he said not to pray against territorial spirits, but just to preach the gospel.
+I sat under his teaching for about twelve years, and he said not to pray against territorial spirits, but just to preach the gospel to people–who are down here on earth.

 Just preach the gospel and the clarity of Scripture!
 That’s how the kingdom of God advances and expands, and the kingdom of darkness retreats and shrinks, in inverse proportion.